YehoanatnEzra/VPN-project/readme.md

 When a user connects to a VPN, their internet traffic is encrypted, preventing anyone from reading the contents of their messages.
 This creates a private tunnel between the user's device and the VPN server.

-In this assignment, you will implement a VPN where the client and server have exchange public key values.
+In this assignment, you will implement a VPN where we will assume that the first message between client and server, which will be their public key exchange, is authenticated.
+We will call these keys the *long-term public keys*.
-You must design a key exchange protocol that they can use to agree on a common shared key, as well as a communication protocol that provides certain security properties.
+Starting from this, you must design a key exchange protocol that they can use to agree on a common shared key, as well as a communication protocol that provides certain security properties.

 ### Adversary Model

 In the real world, Mallory and Eve can be anyone, including your Internet Service Provider (ISP).
 For this assignment, we will instantiate Mallory as a man in the middle by establishing the connection between client and server through Mallory.
-This allows Mallory to easily see the information exchanged between client and server, delete packets, and replay packets.
+This allows Mallory to easily see the information exchanged between client and server, *delete* packets, and *replay* packets.
 Mallory will also have access to the public key information of the client and the server.
 Keep this in mind when designing your protocol.

 ### Design Requirements
-The key exchange protocol should be **secure against a man-in-the-middle attack**.
+The key exchange protocol should be **secure against a man-in-the-middle attack** (MitM).
+The MitM will not modify the initial long-term keys exchanged.
 This means that, at the end of the exchange, only the client and the server should know their shared secret.

 The communication protocol should provide the following **basic cryptographic properties**: